 Benefits of an MEP

-• Cost Savings: By combining resources with other employers, businesses can decrease administrative costs and fees associated with maintaining a retirement plan.
-This cost-sharing makes MEPs an favorable option for small businesses looking to save on expenses.
+- Cost Savings: By pooling resources with other employers, businesses can cut administrative costs and fees associated with maintaining a retirement plan.
+This cost-sharing makes MEPs an appealing option for small businesses looking to save on expenses.

-• Improved Access to Benefits: Businesses with limited resources to provide a retirement plan on their own can provide competitive retirement benefits through an MEP., which can help to attract and retain talented employees and create the business access to a competitive advantage they wouldn't be able to have on their own.
+- Improved Access to Benefits: Small companies lacking resources to offer a retirement plan on their own can provide competitive retirement benefits through an MEP., which helps to attract and retain talented employees and provide the business access to a competitive advantage they wouldn't be able to have on their own.

 Setting Up an MEP

-There are benefits and drawbacks to each plan, and which may be "best" for you will depend on your business and your and your employees' needs.
-Different plans and accounts have different tax benefits, fees, required minimum distributions, contribution limits, and more.
-A respected financial advisor like those at Correct Capital will be able to help you determine which plan works best for you and your team.
+There are pros and cons to each plan, and which may be "best" for you will depend on your business and your and your employees' needs.
+Different plans and accounts have different tax incentives, fees, required minimum distributions, contribution limits, and more.
+A renowned financial advisor like those at Correct Capital will be able to help you determine which plan works best for you and your team.

 Why You Should Set Up a Small Business Retirement Plan in Irvine, CA

-The specific, financial-based advantages to your Irvine, CA small business retirement plan will largely be based on the specific plan you set up.
+The specific, financial-based benefits for your Irvine, CA small business retirement plan is dependent upon which plan you choose.
 That said, there are many general benefits of setting up a small business retirement plan for both businesses and workers.
-60% of workers responded to a survey saying it is a "very important" factor in job satisfaction, while employers also get tax breaks and can better attract and motivate employees.
-Below are some of the main benefits for both businesses and employees of establishing a small business retirement plan:
+60% of employees responded to a survey stating it is a "very important" factor in job satisfaction, while employers reap the benefits both during tax season and in office productivity.
+Companies and employees will both enjoy:

 Employee Benefits